MadLittleMods/pc-idle-guard/README.md

 ## Future plans

- - Run in background with tray icon indicating lock state
+ - Run in background/service with tray icon indicating lock state
  - Lock/Unlock with password
     - Shortcut brings up a little dialog in the corner to type in password
  - Capture all keyboard events and "`e.preventDefault()`" for everything.
 Only passthrough lock/unlock shortcut (or password field mentioned in above point)